Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Related Research

 \cite{Curry20:Certifying} is the most relevant work to ours.
 The authors used {\sc ReLU}-based networks to model auctions and applied mixed integer programming to solve for the exact constraint violation (called certified regret).
 The authors showed that certified regret is higher than empirical regret.
-The authors also pointed out an example where the average certified regret is small, but the distribution of regret is skewed in the sense that there exist type profiles with much higher regrets.
+The authors also pointed out an example where the average certified regret is small, but the distribution of regret is skewed in the sense that there exist type profiles with much higher regrets, which also suggests that using Monte Carlo for worst-case analysis is a flawed approach.
 The certification process is a tool for analyzing mechanisms that have already been trained using random samples.
-In our paper, we do not consider the average maximum constraint violation.
-We consider the worst-case.
-Furthermore, the worst-case violation amount is not something we particularly care about.
-What we actually need are the worst-case type profiles that lead to the worst-case constraint violation, as these worst-case type profiles can be fed into the training process to improve worst-case performance.
+In our paper, we do not consider the {\em average} maximum constraint violation.
+We consider the {\em absolute worst-case}.
+Furthermore, the worst-case violation {\em amount} itself is not something we particularly care about.
+What we actually need are the worst-case {\em type profiles} that lead to the worst-case constraint violation, as these worst-case type profiles can be fed into the training process to improve worst-case performance.